Firefly2467/capstone_a/content/posts/blog-post-p4.md

 tags: Blog
 ---
 ## Initial design concepts and peer feedback
-#### Posted 2023-10-30 | Previous Post: [Evaluating Expert Feedback and Market Solutions](https://posturemax.uwtron.xyz/posts/market_and_expert/ "Third blog post, we discuss key aspects of our problem with an expert and evaluate existing products") | Next Post: [Next Steps in Desiging our Proof of Concept](https://posturemax.uwtron.xyz/posts/design_process_next_steps/ "Fifth blog post, details our progress towards refining our proof of concept")
+#### Posted 2023-10-30 | Previous Post: [Evaluating Expert Feedback and Market Solutions](https://posturemax.uwtron.xyz/posts/market_and_expert/ "Third blog post, we discuss key aspects of our problem with an expert and evaluate existing products") | Next Post: [Next Steps in Designing our Proof of Concept](https://posturemax.uwtron.xyz/posts/design_process_next_steps/ "Fifth blog post, details our progress towards refining our proof of concept")

 The team evaluated existing products on the market, and other innovative designs from other product categories to gain insight into what prospective users might find intruisive and could easily be integrated in their daily routines.